renana/osd-github-101/OSD-Smart/career.md

 - Work Diligently
 - Take brakes and take care of your health.
 - Stay in touch with connections on LinkedIn
+- Don't get dissapointed by failures they are chances for you to improve yourself and grow!
 - Don't let work become your whole life
 - Be open-minded about learning from those with less experience than you as well as those with more experience than you
 - Keep Hustling and ;looking for opportunities